Welcome to my comprehensive guide on how to punish a sub effectively.

 Accountability: D/s rules, particularly in 24/7 lifestyle D/s dynamics, often aim to address more than just honorifics and orgasms.
 Some rules are frequently designed to target the submissive’s personal development or focus on fostering good habits.
 Punishments therefore can help keep a submissive on track through keeping them accountable.

 Atonement / closure: submissives are often driven by the need to please and knowing they displeased their dominant can be difficult to put to bed.
 Punishment can offer closure – a clear, easy means of atoning for whatever it is, allowing them to move on.
+This can

 That list is by no means exhaustive, but I hope it gives you an idea as to how varied and complex the role of punishment in a dynamic can be.